DiotheWind/DiotheWind/README.md

 ###

-<p align="left">🎒 A graduate IT guy from Eastern Visayas State University.<br>💤 I love sleeping in the afternoon.</p>
+<p align="left">🎒 A graduate IT guy from Eastern Visayas State University.<br>🏫 I learn new stuff in my free time.</p>

 ###